Audavate 0.1% w/w Cream

 *Skin features secondary to local and/or systemic effects of hypothalamic-pituitary adrenal (HPA) axis suppression.

-Acute overdosage is very unlikely to occur.
-However, in the case of chronic overdosage or misuse the features of Cushing's syndrome may appear and in this situation topical steroids should be discontinued gradually under medical supervision (see Section 4.4 Special Warnings and Precautions for use).
+Acute overdosage is very unlikely to occur; however, in the case of chronic overdosage or misuse the features of hypercortisolism may occur (see section 4.8).

 In the event of overdose, betamethasone valerate should be withdrawn gradually by reducing the frequency of application, or by substituting a less potent corticosteroid because of the risk of glucocorticosteroid insufficiency.